velartrill/velartrill.github.io/orig/always-a-junkie.md

 My mother thought it was a miracle I kicked the habit after I met Storm — but the truth was, I just traded one habit for another.
 And I think even back then, a part of me knew it.

 "Please," I whimper one final time, struggling in vain to pull my hands free of her steel grip, no longer even sure what I'm begging for.
-I don't know how such slim arms can be so stong.
+I don't know how such slim arms can be so strong.

 "No," my Storm replies gently.